 |10 year government bond yield||0.91%|

-Stocks are higher this morning on no real news.
-Bonds and MBS are flat.
+Stocks are lower this morning as hopes for a stimulus package fade.
+Bonds and MBS are up.

 Small business optimism declined in November according to the NFIB.
 “Small business owners are still facing major uncertainties, including the COVID-19 crisis and the upcoming Georgia runoff election, which is shaping how they’re viewing future business conditions,” said NFIB Chief Economist Bill Dunkelberg.
 “The recovery will remain uneven as long as we see state and local mandates that target business conditions and disproportionately affect small businesses.”
 The bright spot remains labor markets with a net 20% of firms raising compensation.
 89% of employers said that finding qualified employees was difficult.

 Productivity in the third quarter was revised downward to 4.6%.
 COVID is introducing a lot of noise to these numbers.
 Unit Labor Costs fell by 6.6%.

 Mortgage delinquencies rose in September to 6.3% compared to 3.8% a year ago.
 “Although delinquencies remain high, it’s clear the economy has passed an initial stress test.
 High home equity balances and structural protections put in place as a result of the Great Recession contributed to surviving this test.
 Housing demand remains strong, and rates low, which provides optimism that the housing market will continue to be a bright spot in this COVID-ravaged economy.”
 The hardest-hit states for delinquencies are Louisiana, Mississippi, New York, New Jersey, and Florida.